junxit/us-congress-bills-116/metadata.md

 - 2019-10-22 — Placed on the Union Calendar, Calendar No. 200.
 - 2019-10-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-251, Part I.
 - 2019-10-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-251, Part I.
+- 2019-10-23 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.